ttwange/alx-pre_course/0x01-git/README.md

-readme file is updated from github interface
+Readme file is updated from github interface